 Affiliated parent groups of the National Down Syndrome Society (NDSS) often sponsor Down Syndrome Buddy Walks during the month of October, with a grand celebration at Times Square in New York each year.
+Some local and regional parent groups sponsor their own events that raise funds for area programs and advocacy, as well as for their own information kits for new parents, medical professionals and educators.

-The National Down Syndrome Congress (NDSC) and National Down Syndrome Society have sponsored yearly national convention to raise awareness of the latest research, information and support available to teachers, medical professionals, families and individuals with Down syndrome.
+The National Down Syndrome Congress (NDSC) and National Down Syndrome Society have sponsored yearly national conventions to raise awareness of the latest research, information and support available to teachers, medical professionals, families and individuals with Down syndrome.

 A coinciding convention for individuals who have Down syndrome, sibling conferences, clinics and other opportunities are also sponsored by the national advocacy organizations and medical facilities.